Eduard Uspensky: Death

 Uspensky was diagnosed with stomach cancer 10 years before his death, which later went into remission in 2011 after chemotherapy treatment.
 His cancer later re-emerged and he succumbed to it on 14 August 2018 in his country house (Puchkovo village, part of Moscow's Troitsky Administrative Okrug).
 He was buried at the Troyekurovskoye Cemetery.

+Political positions

+In 2014, in an interview with the television channel Rain, he condemned Russian foreign policy towards Ukraine and anti-Ukrainian propaganda on the central television channels.

+Television had been convincing Russians for more than a year that there were fascists operating in Ukraine, that Crimea had long been Russian, and therefore we were taking it back, while the Russian-speaking population in Donbas was being subjected to various kinds of repression, that the Russian language was being banned there, and so on.
+Television showed footage, and viewers were persuaded of this: if they could not convince the husband, they would convince the wife...
+And it is difficult for Russian people to be alone in a group where everyone thinks differently.

+The country was divided into 10% smart people and 90% idiots.
+I consider myself to be among the 10% smart people, because this whole story with Crimea is outrageous.

 Uspensky's work in literature

 Uspensky's first book about Uncle Fyodor, Uncle Fedya, His Dog, and His Cat, was first published in Russian in 1974.
 The main character is a six-year-old boy who is referred to as 'Uncle Fyodor' because he appears serious-minded, self-reliant and responsible.
 After his parents don't let him keep Matroskin, a talking cat, Uncle Fyodor leaves his home.
 With the dog Sharik, the three set up a home in the country, a village called Prostokvashino (Простоквашино, from the Russian for buttermilk, простоквашa).
 After finding a treasure, Uncle Fyodor can afford to buy a tractor that runs on soup and potatoes, and a portable sun to do the heating during the winter.
 The book was made into a successful animated film, Three from Prostokvashino (and its two sequels).
 Uspensky continued with Uncle Fyodor in other books, which have not, however, been as successful.
 Uspensky published other books with human-like animal characters.